Is vomiting after head injury a dangerous sign?

 - Seizures

-Therefore, if a person vomits after a head injury but does not display these other symptoms, they most likely do not have a hematoma.
-However, it is still a good idea to have them checked by a doctor.
+Therefore, if a person vomits after a head injury but does not display these other symptoms, they most likely do not have a subdural hematoma.
+However, it is still important to consult with a physician if vomiting after a head injury occurs.

-In other words, vomiting on its own is not an indicator of serious injury, but rather if it is combined with other symptoms.
+Therefore, while vomiting on its own is not an indicator of serious injury, it may be a sign of something more serious if it is combined with other symptoms.

-Vomiting can occur several days or weeks after a head injury, depending on how severe the concussion was.
-However, it should decrease in frequency as time passes.
+Vomiting can occur several days or weeks after a head injury, depending on how severe the injury was.
+However, the occurrence of vomiting should decrease in frequency as time passes.

 If it does not decrease, call your doctor immediately.